Voidable Contracts: Legal Grounds, Implications, and Examples

 Frequently Asked Questions

-2. Can a voidable contract be enforced in court?
+Can a voidable contract become valid later?

 If you need help with a voidable contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.